You can get research help at the Leatherby Libraries in several ways:

 Public Libraries:

-Brainstorm key words or subjects related to your topic (examples: young adult literature)
+Brainstorm key words, subjects or phrases related to your topic (subject examples: juvenile fiction, juvenile literature)

 During and after today’s session, you will be able to: